NVIDIA/nvidia-terraform-modules/CONTRIBUTING.md

 #### Issue Tracking

-* All enhancement, bugfix, or change requests must begin with the creation of a [TensorRT Issue Request](https://github.com/nvidia/nvidia-terraform-modules/issues).
+* All enhancement, bugfix, or change requests must begin with the creation of an [Issue Request](https://github.com/nvidia/nvidia-terraform-modules/issues).
-  * The issue request must be reviewed by TensorRT engineers and approved prior to code review.
+  * The issue request must be reviewed by NVIDIA engineers and approved prior to code review.

 #### Coding Guidelines